-The Dashboard presents key information about performance and usage activity.
+The Algolia dashboard presents key information about performance and usage activity.
 You can use it to get a good understanding of the activity on your Algolia account—like knowing what your users are doing, and how fast, and what sort of API operations are being performed.
-All this provides an open window into your application’s API usage.
+All this provides an open window into your API usage.

 This information helps you in two significant ways.
 First, to help you tweak your data and index configurations to achieve greater relevance, speed, and efficiency.
 Secondly, to offer you a simple way to monitor the billable activity of your account.

-This tutorial will focus on the API Monitoring Dashboard Section.
-If you aren’t familiar with the Dashboard, please take a look at the Dashboard Overview tutorial.
+This tutorial will focus on the API Monitoring Section.
+If you aren’t familiar with the dashboard, see Getting started with the dashboard.

 As you go through this tutorial, you may want to experiment with different searches and indexing operations to help make these metrics concrete and meaningful.
-You can do this with your API or within the Indexing section of the Dashboard.
-Ultimately, the goal is to give you more control over the Algolia search engine.
+You can do this with your API or within the Indexing section of the dashboard.

-Performance is a good place to start—click on the API Monitoring section in the sidebar, then the Performance section.
+Performance is a good place to start—click API Monitoring in the sidebar, then go to the Performance section.